FishiaT/arcmodwiki/docs/private-server.md

 After downloading it, steps to get the files will be different depending on your operating system

-* For Android, the content bundle is stored in `/data/data/moe.low.arc/files`. **Root is required to access this directory.
-Shizuku may not work.**
+* For Android, the content bundle is stored in `/data/data/moe.low.arc/files`. **Root/custom recoveries (e.g. TWRP) is required to access this directory.
+Shizuku will not work.**

-* For iOS, the content bundle is stored in `/var/mobile/Containers/Data/Application/<Arcaea data container ID>/Library/Application Support`. **Filza is required to access this directory.**
+* For iOS, the content bundle is stored in `/var/mobile/Containers/Data/Application/<Arcaea data container ID>/Library/Application Support`. **Filza or an unsandboxed file manager is required to access this directory.**

 Copy the `dltemp` folder to your computer.
 Inside it should contain 2 files with the same filename: one with .bundle and one with .json.